mozilla/fxa-scrypt-helper/README.md

     * buflen = 32

 ## TODO
 Everything.
 Initially, determine whether the input should be moved out of the URL.
-Parameterize the salt.
 Write setup.py to handle scrypt and Pyramid installation.